f3-factory/F3com-data/3.6/web/main.md

 array|false request ( string $url [, array $options = NULL ] )
 ```

-You can use [HTTP context options](http://www.php.net/manual/en/context.http.php) to configure the request for your needs.
-This way you can build request of every type, including the usage of cookies or auth mechanisms, proxy, user-agent, and so on.
+Sends a HTTP request to a server and returns an array containing the content and the header.
 The requested page will be cached as instructed by the remote server.

-Returns an array containing the content and the header.
-For example, let us have a look at a simple GET request to download a remote file:
+Here's an example of a simple GET request to download a remote file:

 ```php
 var_dump( \Web::instance()->request('http://www.golem.de/1303/98339-55766-i_rc.jpg' ));